BromineBr/BromineBr.github.io/README.md

 # B.R.O.G.

 A personal blog based on [码志](mzlogin/mzlogin.github.io).
-BROG is short for "Bromine's Refuge, Oasis and Garden".
+BROG is short for "Bromine's Refuge, Oasis and Garage".

 <!--Actually, the name of my blog can be simply divided into two parts, Br and Blog, which means the blog of Br, short of BromineBr, very easy to catch on.-->